Skip to main content

 • Dynorphin (Dyn) acts as an inhibitory signal, providing a negative feedback mechanism that terminates the kisspeptin pulse.
 This prevents overstimulation and is crucial for maintaining the rhythmic nature of the signal.

 This interplay between NKB and Dynorphin orchestrates the precise, episodic release of kisspeptin, which in turn drives the pulsatile secretion of GnRH.
 This entire system is exquisitely sensitive to sex steroids.
-Testosterone and its metabolite, estrogen, exert powerful directly on the KNDy neurons, suppressing their activity and thereby shutting down the GnRH pulse generator.
+Testosterone and its metabolite, estrogen, exert powerful negative feedback directly on the KNDy neurons, suppressing their activity and thereby shutting down the GnRH pulse generator.
 This is the deep, upstream mechanism of HPG suppression during androgen therapy.

 How Does Long-Term Suppression Impact the Kisspeptin System?